Sheffield-Robotics/Multi-Robot-Search/README.md

 ==================
 Installation for Mac:

-1) install xcode and macports
-2) run:
-xcode-select --install
-sudo port install cgal +qt4 +universal libgeotiff opencv boost
+1) install xcode and macports and run xcode-select --install sudo port install qt4-mac cgal +qt4 +universal libgeotiff opencv boost libgeotiff yaml-cpp

+2) install libQGLViewer and make sure you have a FindQGLViewer.cmake

 3) go into build directory and run cmake ../modules